dariomele/legget_garg/README.md

 - `/`:
 - ``:
   - ``:
 - `mathematica/`: it contains all the Wolfram Mathematica code used for the project.
-Namely
+Namely the Fourier transform code, the code to make the plots of the P_ND, and the peak analysis

 ## Installation